wrpinheiro/jgraphlib/README.md

 Welcome to jGraphLib!!

-jGraphLib is a small library to work with Direct Acyclic Graphs.
+jGraphLib is a small library to work with Direct Graphs.
 It provides a representation for Graphs, Nodes, Arcs and some methods to transverse the Graph.
-Between the funny things we can do with this library there is one algorithm that is really cool: The Minimum Hitting Set, that jGraphLib also provides an implementation.
+Between the funny things you can do with this library there is one algorithm that is really cool: The Minimum Hitting Set, that jGraphLib also provides an implementation.